 - Jerk with a Heart of Gold: She may be sarcastic, grumpy, selfish and violent at times, but she's a Nice Girl at heart and cares a lot about the people she knows (yes, this includes Kaz).

-- The Lad-ette: As a G-rated example.
-She enjoys ninjas, monster trucks, car crushers, R-rated action movies, and anything else rough and tough.
+- The Lad-ette: She enjoys ninjas, monster trucks, car crushers, R-rated action movies, and anything else rough and tough.

 - Little Miss Snarker: She's a teenage girl who isn't above snarking about everything.

-- Only Sane Girl: She is often the only one of the main characters who has a lick of common sense.
+- Only Sane Woman: She is often the only one of the main characters who has a lick of common sense.

 - The Snark Knight: When it comes to her tendency to snark, absolutely no one is spared.

-- Skirt over Slacks: She wears a skirt over pants.
+- Skirt over Slacks: She wears a skirt over her pants.

-- Suddenly Fluent in Gibberish: As said under Hidden Depths, she can talk to squirrels.
+- Suddenly Fluent in Gibberish: She can talk to squirrels.

-- You Gotta Have Blue Hair: Her hair is purple.
+- You Gotta Have Blue Hair: Her hair is indigo-colored.

 The duo's well-intentioned yet money-grubbing manager.